 objects to a Notification

-reply to a message or mark-as-read directly from the notification shade.
-Android
+let the user quickly reply to a message or mark it as read directly from the

-In summary, a single conversation is represented by a single Notification
+In summary, a single conversation is represented by a Notification

-contains all the messages within that conversation with one or more
+contains all the messages within that conversation in one or more

 MessagingStyle.Message

 objects.
-Finally, to be fully Android Auto compliant,
+And, to be Android Auto compliant, an app

 .